djeada/Linux-Notes/notes/files_and_dirs.md

   Experiment with both relative and absolute paths.

-2. Using <code>ls</code>, you may list the files in the current directory.
+2. Using `ls`, you may list the files in the current directory.
 Experiment with several options:
   - Display hidden files
   - Sort files by modification date

-3. Using <code>more</code>, <code>less</code> or <code>cat</code> display the contents of some hidden files from your home directory.
+3. Using `more`, `less` or `cat` display the contents of some hidden files from your home directory.
 You may find .bashrc particulary intresting.

-4. Using <code>mkdir</code>, create a temp directory in your home directory.
-Create three empty files in the newly created temp dir using the <code>touch</code> command.
-Save the results of the <code>ls</code> command to each of the created files using redirection.
-Use <code>cat</code> to display their contents to the terminal.
+4. Using `mkdir`, create a temp directory in your home directory.
+Create three empty files in the newly created temp dir using the `touch` command.
+Save the results of the `ls` command to each of the created files using redirection.
+Use `cat` to display their contents to the terminal.

-5. Using <code>cp</code>, copy the contents of the temp directory to your home directory.
+5. Using `cp`, copy the contents of the temp directory to your home directory.

-6. Using <code>mkdir</code>, create a temp directory in your home directory.
-Create three text files in the newly created temp dir using the <code>echo</code> command and redirecting some text to each of the created files.
-Using <code>mv</code>, move the temp directory to a new location.
+6. Using `mkdir`, create a temp directory in your home directory.
+Create three text files in the newly created temp dir using the `echo` command and redirecting some text to each of the created files.
+Using `mv`, move the temp directory to a new location.

 7. Try your hand at globbing: